doomemacs/doomemacs/README.md

 It's a good idea to add `~/.emacs.d/bin` to your `PATH`!
 Other `bin/doom` commands you should know about:

-+ `doom sync` to synchronize your private config with Doom.
-Installs new packages, removes orphaned packages and regenerates caches.
++ `doom sync` to synchronize your private config with Doom by installing missing packages, removing orphaned packages, and regenerating caches.
 Run this whenever you modify your private `init.el` or `packages.el`, or install/remove an Emacs package through your OS package manager (e.g. mu4e or agda).
 + `doom upgrade` to update Doom to the latest release & all installed packages.
 + `doom doctor` to diagnose common issues with your system and config.
 + `doom env` to dump a snapshot of your shell environment to a file that Doom